Italy's Draghi looks to reopen schools, says vaccines only way out of crisis | Health

-The Italian government will let many school classes reopen from April 1, even if they are in coronavirus hotspots, but a broader relaxation of lockdown curbs will depend on infection rates, Prime Minister Mario Draghi said on Friday.
+The Italian government will let many school classes reopen next month, even if they are in coronavirus hotspots, but a broader relaxation of curbs will depend on infection rates, Prime Minister Mario Draghi said on Friday.

-Speaking at a press conference, Draghi said the only way out of the crisis was to forge ahead with vaccine production and warned that health workers who refused to be inoculated would face sanctions.
+Much of Italy is in lockdown as authorities seek to tame a third wave of COVID-19 cases, but Draghi told a news conference that getting pupils back to school was a top priority.
+Many schools in regions such as Lazio, centred on Rome, will reopen from April 1 after a two-week absence, while all children aged up to 12 should return to their classrooms following the forthcoming Easter holidays.

-Draghi said the European Union had agreed at a summit this week to widen the scope for blocking exports of vaccines following the slow arrival of promised doses.
-He himself said he hoped to receive an AstraZeneca jab next week.
+"The situation remains very worrying," Draghi said, shrugging off pressure from the League party, which backs his unity government, for a swift reopening.
+"The measures taken over the past year and a half have shown their worth.
+We want to reopen, but the decision whether or not to do so depends on the data," the prime minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)